 Anna Eleanor Roosevelt was the longest-serving First Lady of the United States, holding the post from 1933 to 1945 during her husband Franklin D. Roosevelt’s four terms in office.
 President Harry S. Truman later nicknamed her the “First Lady of the World” in tribute to her human rights achievements.
 Born into a wealthy and well-connected New York family, the Roosevelts, Eleanor had an unhappy childhood, suffering the deaths of both parents and one of her brothers at a young age.

-- 1,920,564 all-time users
+- 3,029,064 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Great British Pound Notes & People Who've Appeared On Them ...

 - 5 Business Lessons From the "Corporate Scapegoat" Who Lost Five-Billion Euros

 - 17 Great Examples of Effective Leadership and Strategy

 - What Is Social Marketing?
 And How Does It Work?

 - Five Fundamental Principles From Adam Grant's "Give and Take" Book